 Can I bring my spouse without filling out another DS-160?

-All individuals planning to travel to the United States need to fill out their own DS-160.
-There is a way to save time in the application process for multiple family members by creating a family application (instructions found under the tips section).
+All individuals planning to travel to the United States must fill out their own DS-160.
+You can save time in the application process for multiple family members by creating a family application (instructions found under the tips section).

 Increase Your Green Card Approval Chances with VisaNation’s Innovative Software.